AlBi-HHU/covid-analysis/Readme.md

-(rename barcodeX.medaka.primertrimmed.medaka.Y into barcodeX.medaka.primertrimmed.Y to have coherence with nanopolish and avoid "double" indexing)
+(renamed barcodeX.medaka.primertrimmed.medaka.Y into barcodeX.medaka.primertrimmed.Y to have coherence with nanopolish and avoid "double" indexing, already done in .zip on sciebo)